Physical Reasoning and Object Planning for Household Embodied Agents: Dataset Creation

-\textbf{object~name}: \texttt{Microwave}, \textbf{mass}: \texttt{super-heavy}, \textbf{temperature}: \texttt{RoomTemp}, \textbf{material}: \texttt{Metal} \textbf{already~in~use}: \texttt{free} \textbf{condition}: \texttt{clean} \end{mybox} Here, a distinct approach is employed compared to the \texttt{Object level Dataset}, where Context Objects were previously sampled randomly based on a combination of the question's \texttt{Task} and \texttt{Utility}.
-In this study, we have classified the configurations of Context Objects into three broad categories: "Ideal," "Moderate," and "Bad."
-Each category is defined by specific annotation variables that delineate their characteristics.
-The "Ideal" category represents configurations in their optimal states, facilitating the specified task without the need for additional adjustments.
+\textbf{object~name}: \texttt{Microwave}, \textbf{mass}: \texttt{super-heavy}, \textbf{temperature}: \texttt{RoomTemp}, \textbf{material}: \texttt{Metal} \textbf{already~in~use}: \texttt{free} \textbf{condition}: \texttt{clean} \end{mybox} For \texttt{Object$_\texttt{utility}$ level Dataset}, we sampled <Utility Objects> based on the question's utility and for \texttt{Object$_\texttt{context}$ level Dataset}, we sampled <Context Objects> based on question's <\texttt{Task},\texttt{Utility}> combination.
+However, we use a different approach for generating physical configuration datasets.
+Here, we classified the configurations of Context Objects into three broad categories: "Ideal," "Moderate," and "Bad."
+Each category is defined by specific variable values that delineate their characteristics.
+The "Ideal" category represents configurations in their optimal states, facilitating the specified task without additional time/material penalties.
 In contrast, the "Moderate" category includes configurations that deviate from these ideal states, resulting in both time and material costs for their utilization.
-The models assess these options based on their estimated penalties.
-Lastly, the "Bad" category comprises configurations that render the Context Objects ineffective, even when considering potential penalties.
+The models assess these options based on their estimated costs.
+Lastly, the "Bad" category comprises configurations that make the Context Objects unusable (even after considering potential penalties).
 Both "Moderate" and "Bad" configurations are grouped under Sub-Optimal Configurations, offering a nuanced understanding of the varying degrees of object usability.

-By sampling options from these 3 sets of configurations [\ref{sec:annotation-common-config}], we divide our effort into 2 datasets: \paragraph{\textbf{A. Ideal Configuration Dataset}} In alignment with its name, the "Ideal Configuration" dataset involves questions with the correct answer as \texttt{Ideal Configuration} of \texttt{Context Object} of the question's associated
+By sampling options from these 3 sets of configurations [\ref{sec:annotation-common-config}], we divide our efforts into creating 2 physical configuration datasets: \paragraph{\textbf{A. Ideal Configuration Dataset}} In alignment with its name, the "Ideal Configuration" dataset involves questions with the correct answer as \texttt{Ideal Configuration} of \texttt{Context Object} of the question's associated <\texttt{Task},\texttt{Utility}> combination.
+To systematically analyze the behavior of models, we introduce 12 distinct variations of this dataset.
+The creation of these variations is designed to progressively augment the complexity of the datasets, facilitating a comprehensive analysis of model behaviors.
+Each of the 12 variations comprises approximately 5,000 question-answer pairs, with differing counts of options—ranging from 5 options to 2 options per question.
+Along with the varying number of options, we also ablated on various sampling techniques.
+While different sampling techniques help us study their behavior concerning different object distributions, the deliberate variation in the number of options enables us to evaluate the success rate variations of Large Language Models (LLMs) with increasing levels of required reasoning.